Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 \textbf{Content-oriented} approaches build hierarchical indices by segmenting and compressing documents or trajectories into multi-granularity summaries.
 ReadAgent~\citep{lee2024human} splits a long document into pages and summarizes each page into a page-linked gist memory, forming a simple hierarchical index.
 HiAgent~\citep{hu2025hiagent} compresses working memory into subgoals and observations, and stores full trajectories in external memory indexed by these summaries.
 H-MEM~\citep{sun2025hierarchical} constructs a hierarchical structure, with four memory layers: Domain Layer, Category Layer, Memory Trace Layer, and Episode Layer.
 It designs prompts to guide model to parse the interactions into these layers, which forms a progressively optimized index.
-LightMem~\citep{fang2025lightmem} uses a sensory–STM–LTM pipeline that first pre-compresses inputs by the sensory module, then groups turns into topic segments for STM and periodically summarizes these segments into compact LTM entries. \begin{summarybox}[]{External Memory} \begin{itemize}[leftmargin=0.5em] \item \textbf{Advantages}: Effectively unbounded long-term storage outside the model, reducing context overflow via targeted retrieval. \item \textbf{Disadvantages}: Adds system overhead and retrieval latency, with potential retrieval noise. \item \textbf{Applicable scenarios}: Item-based memory suits general long-trajectory agents, graph-based memory suits entity–relation and multi-hop reasoning tasks, while hierarchical memory suits ultra-long histories or large corpora needing coarse-to-fine retrieval. \end{itemize} \end{summarybox}
+LightMem~\citep{fang2025lightmem} uses a sensory–STM–LTM pipeline that first pre-compresses inputs by the sensory module, then groups turns into topic segments for STM and periodically summarizes these segments into compact LTM entries.
+HyMem~\citep{zhao2026hymemhybridmemoryarchitecture} also uses event-level organization for long dialogues, but keeps summary memories linked to raw dialogue evidence, allowing compact access without fully discarding fine-grained details.